ytguo5/DATA200FINALPROJECT/README.md

 # DATA200FINALPROJECT
-This contain both python file and dataset file of the final project.
+This contains both python file and dataset file of the final project.